zhang9802/PDGPPO/readme.md

 # Generative reinforcement learning framework for fluid antenna systems based sensing and communication

-### This is the codebase for our paper "Generative reinforcement learning framework for fluid antenna systems based sensing and communication".
+### This is the codebase for our paper "Generative reinforcement learning for fluid antenna systems based sensing and communication".
 ---

 ## Overview